masasin/masasin.github.io/docs/cv/projects/index.md

 You may also be interested in my work experience, both during [co-op internships](../work_experience/coop.md) and [full-time employment](../work_experience).

-For more details on these and other projects, feel free to explore each project's page or [contact me](mailto:contact@jnassar.com).
+For more details on these and other projects, feel free to explore each project's page, or [contact me](mailto:contact@jnassar.com) directly.